EveripediaNetwork/everipedia-always/README.md

 ## 🛠 Installation

-1. Clone this repository or [download it as a zip](https://github.com/EveripediaNetwork/everipedia-always/archive/master.zip)
+1. Clone this repository or [download it as a zip](https://github.com/EveripediaNetwork/everipedia-always/archive/master.zip) then unzip
 1. Open Brave or Chrome
 1. Go to 'Extensions' (`chrome://extensions/`)
 1. Enable 'Developer mode'